roshiajin-kunai/sakkamade.github.io/_posts/2021-02-14-autodoll-extra-4.md

 Hinagiku dismount the motorcycle, and murmured thus, upon viewing Nagisa's residence from the footpath.
 Almost all the houses of the City have a similar shape and dimensions.
-Most are one-story houses, not dome-shaped, but their silhouettes being gently curved.
+Most are one-story houses, not dome-shaped, however their silhouettes bore a gentle curve.
 And, whereas Nagisa's house does not, some houses does have a pool amidst a spacious gardens.

 "It's way bigger than Hina-tan's lodge, isn't it?"

-Prico, who arrived together with me in a tandem seat, was glancing all around.
+Prico, who had arrived together with me in a tandem seat, was glancing all around.

 "Back in the days, humans of prior the world's collapse used to be even more packed."